theerapatkij/simple-string-parsing/README.md

 ## Tests

-I'm also wrote a automated tests with [Mocha](https://mochajs.org/) on HTML file.
-You can run it by follow below Instruction.
+I wrote an automated tests with [Mocha](https://mochajs.org/) on HTML file.
+You can run by follow below instruction.

 ### Run test
 Open file `tests/string-parsing-test.html` in browser.
-Then you will see a functions name and lists of Test case.
+You will see a functions name and lists of the test case.

 If you want to edit Test case.
 Just open `tests/simple-string-parsing.test.js`.